openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/4-optional-configuration.rst

     resume=/dev/mapper/${INST_SWAPMAPPER}\"" \
     >> /etc/default/grub

-   Note that hibernation might not work with discrete graphics or AMD APU integrated graphics.
+   Note that hibernation might not work with discrete graphics, virtio graphics or AMD APU integrated graphics.
 This is not specific to this guide.

    Computer must resume from a continuous swap space, resume